Electropaedia logo

 Wearout failures may occur over a short period or be spread over longer time or they may come into play after different periods as indicated by the three wearout distributions shown in blue in the above diagram.

-Examples of wearout failures are dendrite growth, lithium plating of the anode, loss of electrolyte due to chemical breakdown or leaks, electrolyte dry-out, dissolving of cathode material, moisture ingress due to vent failure or case seal failure, or cracks in the active materials or the cell case.
+Examples of wearout failures are dendrite growth, Lithium plating of the anode, loss of electrolyte due to chemical breakdown or leaks, electrolyte dry-out, dissolving of cathode material, moisture ingress due to vent failure or case seal failure, or cracks in the active materials or the cell case.
 Each of these wearout failures has its own characteristic distribution.

 The failure distribution for the cell is the sum of the distributions of all of the contributing factors as shown in the diagram below.
-The first curve shows the variation of the instantaneous failure rate over time due to the combination of all the active failure mechanisms.
+The top curve shows the variation of the instantaneous failure rate over time due to the combination of all the active failure mechanisms.
 The result is the characteristic “bathtub curve” which is typical for electronic components.
-The second curve is the cumulative failure distribution corresponding to the instantaneous failure rates.
+The lower curve is the cumulative failure distribution corresponding to the instantaneous failure rates.
 The diagram also indicates possible lifetime specification which the manufacturer may choose to apply.

 Failure Rates and Distributions